THXUS/meat-api/README.md

 * run `npm install` to install the packages.
 * run `npm run dev` to run with dev dependencies such as nodemon for real-time recompiling.
-* run `npm run start` to start the application on production mode
+* run `npm run start` to start the application on production mode.